jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/accountSettings/accountSettings.rst

 .. note:: This section will be visible and active only if you have the 10014 (rolesListView) account permission and your account has at least one verified domain.

-1. Enable the toggle switch in this sections
+1. Enable the toggle switch in this section

 .. image:: pic_accountSettings/settingsAutomaticMailboxCreation.png
    :width: 600